Project Athena: History

-In 1979 Dertouzos proposed to university president Jerome Wiesner that the university network mainframe computers for student use.
+In 1979 Dertouzos proposed to university president Jerome Wiesner that the university network opened mainframe computers for student use.
 At that time MIT used computers throughout its research, but undergraduates did not use computers except in Course VI (computer science) classes.
 With no interest from the rest of the university, the School of Engineering in 1982 approached DEC for equipment for itself.
 President Paul E. Gray and the MIT Corporation wanted the project to benefit the rest of the university, and IBM agreed to donate equipment to MIT except to the engineering school.

 Project Athena began in May 1983.
 Its initial goals were to: